world-direct/suss/README.md

 the SUSS pod uses host networking.
 This allows it to be called by `curl localhost:9993`.
 The port 9993 is the default port and can be changed by arguments.

+There is an example of an update script here: [./update-example.sh](update-example.sh)

 ## Commands

 SUSS implements the following commands that are supposed to be called from the